Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Well, that was good enough for Vemik.
 He gave Professor a big good-bye hug, bounded back across the village to return the knife…

-...Snuck in a quick *hard* fucking, because Tam was *right there* and she wouldn’t take no for an answer...not that he would *ever* say no to anyone asking for it, but still...
+...Snuck in a quick *hard* fucking, because Tam was *right there* and she wouldn’t take no for an answer... not that he would *ever* say no to anyone asking for it, but still...

 Okay, he *really* had to go.
 He regretted nothing.
 Had some extra spring in his step, too!